Accounting

 Managing Contribution Caps and Limits

-Superannuation contributions have strict caps: concessional contributions limited to $30,000 annually, non-concessional contributions to $120,000 (or $360,000 using bring-forward rules), restrictions when your total super balance exceeds $1.9 million, and Division 293 tax when income exceeds thresholds.
-Exceed caps and you face excess contribution tax, lose tax concessions, or can’t make certain contributions at all.
+Superannuation contributions have strict caps: concessional contributions limited to $30,000 annually, non-concessional contributions to $120,000 (or $360,000 using bring-forward rules), restrictions when your total super balance exceeds $1.9 million, and Division 293 tax when income exceeds certain thresholds.
+Exceed caps and you face excess contribution tax or lose concessional treatment altogether.

 Walker Hill tracks your contributions throughout the year so you know where you stand before you exceed limits.
-We monitor your super balance against thresholds that affect eligibility, advise on timing contributions to maximise caps, help you understand bring-forward rules if you’re making large non-concessional contributions, and coordinate contribution strategies with your overall tax planning.
+We monitor your super balance against thresholds that affect eligibility, guide timing of contributions to maximise caps, explain bring-forward rules if you’re making large non-concessional contributions, and coordinate contribution strategies with your wider tax planning.

 Ensuring Pension Compliance

-Walker Hill calculates your minimum pension at the start of each financial year, tracks payments throughout the year to ensure you’re on track, advises if you’re approaching year-end without meeting minimums, and ensures pension payments are properly recorded and documented.
-We also help you understand the tax implications of pension payments and how they affect your overall retirement income.
+Walker Hill calculates your minimum pension at the start of each financial year, tracks payments throughout the year to keep you on pace, and flags if you’re approaching year-end without meeting minimums.
+Pension payments are properly recorded and documented.
+We also cover the tax implications of pension payments and how they affect your overall retirement income.

 Maintaining Audit Readiness

 Every SMSF needs an independent audit by an approved auditor annually.
-Auditors review your financial statements, check compliance with regulations, verify investment valuations, confirm transactions are properly documented, and report contraventions to the regulator if found.
-Unprepared funds face audit delays, additional costs when auditors spend time chasing information, and potential audit qualifications that trigger ATO attention.
+Auditors review your financial statements, check regulatory compliance, verify investment valuations, confirm transactions are properly documented, and report contraventions to the regulator if found.
+Unprepared funds face audit delays and additional costs when auditors spend time chasing information.
+Potential qualifications draw ATO attention too.

 Walker Hill maintains your fund’s records throughout the year so you’re always audit-ready.
-We prepare audit working papers, organise documentation in the format auditors expect, liaise with your auditor on your behalf, and respond to queries efficiently.
-Your audit proceeds smoothly without you spending weeks gathering information or dealing with auditor requests.
+We prepare working papers, organise documentation in the format auditors expect, liaise with your auditor on your behalf, and respond to queries without delay.
+Your audit report proceeds smoothly without you spending weeks gathering bank statements or dealing with auditor requests.

 Valuing Assets Accurately

-Walker Hill ensures your assets are valued appropriately using acceptable methods.
-We arrange property valuations when required, apply appropriate valuation methods for unlisted assets, document valuation bases for audit purposes, and ensure member balances reflect accurate asset values.
-Proper valuations support fair treatment of members and satisfy audit requirements.
+Walker Hill checks your assets are valued appropriately using acceptable methods.
+We arrange property valuations when required, apply suitable valuation methods for unlisted assets, document valuation bases for the audit, and confirm member balances reflect accurate asset values.
+Proper valuations support fair treatment of members and satisfy the auditor’s requirements.

 Handling Related Party Transactions

-Walker Hill reviews any related party transactions before they occur, advises whether they’re permissible, ensures pricing is at market rates, prepares documentation that satisfies regulatory requirements, and flags arrangements that create compliance risks.
-We help you understand what’s allowed and what isn’t before you enter transactions that could cause problems.
+Walker Hill reviews any related party transactions before they occur, checks whether they’re permissible, verifies pricing against market rates, prepares documentation that satisfies regulatory requirements, and flags arrangements that create compliance risks.
+We spell out what’s allowed and what isn’t before you enter transactions that could cause problems.

 Managing Limited Recourse Borrowing Arrangements

-SMSFs can borrow to invest in property or other assets through limited recourse borrowing arrangements, but the rules are strict.
-The loan must be limited recourse, the asset must be held in a separate trust, borrowing terms must be commercial, and you need proper documentation of the arrangement.
+SMSFs can borrow to invest in property or other assets through a limited recourse borrowing arrangement (LRBA), but the rules are strict.
+The loan must be limited recourse, the asset must be held in a separate trust, terms must be commercial, and you need proper documentation of the arrangement.
 Get the structure wrong and the ATO could challenge the entire arrangement.

-Walker Hill coordinates LRBA establishment with legal advisors, ensures your loan documentation meets regulatory requirements, handles accounting for both the fund and the holding trust, tracks loan repayments and interest, and ensures annual reporting correctly reflects the borrowing.
-We also advise on whether borrowing makes sense for your circumstances given the costs and restrictions involved.
+Walker Hill coordinates LRBA establishment with legal advisors, checks your loan documentation meets regulatory requirements, handles the accounting for both the fund and the holding trust, tracks loan repayments and interest, and lodges annual reporting that correctly reflects the borrowing.
+If you’re considering property investment through your SMSF, our SMSF accountants can break down the costs, restrictions, and ongoing obligations involved.

 Planning for Estate and Succession

-What happens to your SMSF when you die matters both for your estate and for remaining fund members.
-Death benefits can go to dependents tax-free but to non-dependents with tax, binding death benefit nominations control who receives benefits, reversionary pensions can continue for spouses, and funds might need winding up if all members die.
+What happens to your SMSF when you die matters for your estate and for remaining fund members.
+Death benefits can go to dependents tax-free but to non-dependents with tax.
+Binding death benefit nominations dictate who receives benefits, reversionary pensions can continue for spouses, and the fund might need winding up if all members die.
 Poor planning creates tax bills and delays for your beneficiaries.

-Walker Hill reviews your death benefit nominations, ensures they’re valid and reflect your current wishes, advises on tax-effective ways to pass benefits to beneficiaries, coordinates SMSF planning with your will and estate plan, and ensures your fund has documented processes for dealing with member deaths.
-Your death benefits will go where you intend, as tax-effectively as possible.
+Walker Hill reviews your death benefit nominations and checks they’re valid and reflect your current wishes.
+We cover tax-effective ways to pass benefits to beneficiaries, coordinate your SMSF planning with your will and estate plan, and confirm your fund has documented processes for dealing with member deaths.
+Your death benefits will go where you intend, structured as tax-effectively as possible.

 Staying Current with Regulatory Changes

 Superannuation regulations change frequently.
-Contribution caps adjust, transfer balance cap increases, pension rules modify, reporting requirements expand, and compliance expectations shift.
-Trustees who don’t stay current risk making decisions based on outdated information, missing opportunities, or breaching rules they didn’t know had changed.
+Contribution caps adjust, the transfer balance cap increases, pension rules shift, and reporting requirements expand.
+Compliance expectations evolve alongside them.
+Trustees who don’t stay current risk making decisions based on outdated information or breaching rules they didn’t know had changed.

-Walker Hill monitors regulatory changes on your behalf, advises how changes affect your fund, updates your documentation when regulations require, and ensures your fund adapts to new requirements before they take effect.
-You’ll stay compliant without personally tracking every regulatory development or reading every budget announcement and legislative change.
+Walker Hill monitors regulatory changes on your behalf and explains how they affect your fund.
+We update your documentation when regulations require it and confirm your fund adapts to new requirements before they take effect.
+You’ll stay compliant without personally tracking every regulatory development, budget announcement, or legislative change.

 How Walker Hill Supports SMSFs?

-We focus exclusively on the compliance and administration aspects of SMSF management.
+We focus on the compliance and administration aspects of SMSF management.
 You’re responsible for investment decisions and trustee resolutions.
-We’re responsible for ensuring those decisions are properly implemented, documented, and reported.
+We’re responsible for confirming those decisions are properly implemented, documented, and reported.

-Your fund gets a dedicated SMSF accountant who understands your circumstances, your investment strategy, and your financial goals.
-We’re not shuffling your file between different team members each year.
-You’ll work with the same person who knows your fund, remembers discussions from previous years, and can provide advice in context.
+Your fund gets a dedicated SMSF accountant who understands your circumstances and your investment strategy.
+Your goals stay front of mind.
+We’re not shuffling your file between different people each year.
+You’ll work with the same person who knows your fund, remembers discussions from previous years, and gives guidance in context.

 Throughout the year, we’re available for questions as they arise.
 Thinking about making a large contribution?
 Call us first to check your cap position.
 Considering selling an investment property?
-We’ll help you understand the CGT implications.
+We’ll explain the capital gains implications.
 Want to start a pension?
-We’ll explain the requirements and help you through the process.
-You’ll have access to professional advice when you need it, not just at year-end.
+We’ll run through the requirements and guide you through the process.
+You’ll have professional guidance when you need it, not just at year-end.

 Coordinated Support With Your Other Advisors

 We also coordinate with your other advisors.
-If you’re working with a financial advisor on investment strategy, we’ll work with them on implementation.
-If you’re getting legal advice on estate planning, we’ll coordinate how that affects your fund.
+If you’re working with someone on investment strategy, we’ll work with them on implementation.
+If you’re getting legal guidance on estate planning, we’ll coordinate how that affects your fund.
 If your auditor raises queries, we’ll respond on your behalf.
-You’ll have one point of contact managing all the accounting and compliance aspects.
+You’ll have one point of contact managing all SMSF accounting and compliance.

 Your fund will meet every deadline.
-Financial statements prepared.
-Tax returns lodged.
-Audit completed.
-Annual return submitted.
+Financial statements prepared and tax returns lodged.
+Audit completed and annual return submitted.
 Member statements issued.
 Superannuation is deadline-driven, and missing them costs money in penalties before any substantive issues are even examined.
 We track every deadline and complete everything on time.
+If you’re behind on lodgement obligations, we can get your fund back on track.

 Book a Free SMSF Accounting Strategy Session